MobileChromeApps/mobile-chrome-apps/docs/Publish.md

     keyAlias=YOUR_PETS_NAME
     keyPassword=YOUR_KEY_PASSWORD
     ```

-    * `storePassword` and `keyPassword` are optional.
+    * Note: `storePassword` and `keyPassword` are optional.
 If omitted, you will be prompted for them when building.

 4. Build your project:
    ```